 At Qubole, we’ve seen a massive change in the usage of Hadoop having the cloud paradigm of being able to decouple storage from compute, in which cheap object stores are taking the place of HDFS.
 Having this data in a centralized place also enables companies to quickly upgrade their systems, such as moving their clusters to run on advanced resource managers such as YARN, by having ephemeral compute where they can easily test their same code on new engines and then scale as they see the value.

 Traditionally, workloads on Hadoop 1 could only run with MapReduce framework to process the data, which would then be stored in HDFS servers or a data lake with object storage that could properly organize the files (such as Amazon S3 or Azure DL).
-This meant that no applications other than MapReduce and HDFS would be able to run in the cluster.
+This meant that no applications other than Hadoop MapReduce would be able to run in the cluster.
 Hadoop 2 emerged with a new operating system and framework called YARN (see diagram below from Hortonworks), which is able to run non-MapReduce jobs such as Spark, Hive on Tez, Giraph, and HBase coprocessors.

 Mass Migration to Hadoop 2